 - Evidence of abuse, domestic violence, drug use, and other criminal activity

-If you and the other parent cannot reach an agreement regarding child custody, a Florida judge will make those decisions for you.
+If you and the other parent cannot reach an agreement, a Florida judge will make those decisions for you.

 Schedule a Consultation Today